coLAB-UFF/data/README.md

 In addition to these projects, the repositories provide data from a series of other coLAB researchers' initiatives.

-## What is this repository for?
+## What is this repository for

 The purpose of this repository is to store and make publicly available research data and materials used in scientific and technological products by members of the Research Laboratory for Communication, Political Cultures and Economies of Collaboration (coLAB).

-## What materials are publicly available?
+## What materials are publicly available

 The public repository for *datasets* and *scripts* of the coLAB research group is a GitHub set of repositories that brings together different databases and applications used by researchers associated with the group.
 The data are made available in an open way to any interested parties.
 Repositories may host: